← Back to Insights

 What is the difference between stock and secondhand clothing?

-Stock clothing is brand-new unsold inventory — end-of-season leftovers, marketplace returns, overruns and liquidations.
-Secondhand has been previously owned and worn, entering wholesale through donation networks and sorted by quality grade.
+Stock clothing is brand-new unsold inventory: end-of-season leftovers, marketplace returns, production overruns, and liquidations.
+Secondhand clothing has been previously owned and worn, entering the wholesale market through collection and donation networks and sorted by quality grade.

 What margins can I expect on stock wholesale?

-Direct wholesale stock typically offers 40–60% off retail.
-Container-based supply reaches 50–70% off retail.
-B2B platform lots typically offer 35–55% off retail.
+Direct wholesale stock typically offers 40-60% off retail.
+Container-based supply reaches 50-70% off retail.
+B2B platform lots usually sit at 35-55% off retail.
+Your realised margin depends on how much of the lot you can sell at full price versus clear at a discount.

 Join the Forum in Warsaw